CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 ![Add a custom initiative](../Images/add-a-custom-initiative.png)

 21. On **Add custom initiative** window, your new standard should be listed.
 Now you can click on **Add** to assign to it.
-Once assigned.
 Once assigned, it will be listed in the Recommendations blade and will be added in the **Regulatory Compliance** dashboard too.

 ![Custom Initiative](../Images/custom-initiative.png)